What do video games and businesses have in common?

 I consider boss fights to be turning points in your business.
 For example, my current boss fight is my damned Sales Funnel.
 I SUCK AT THOSE!!!!
 Ugh…

 Boss Fights are the tricky, speed bumps of your business.
 BUT, they are there…and you have to get over them.
 You can’t do that one tire off, one tire on move.
-You need to tackle the sons of bitches…roll backwards on occasion because they are too steep…then pick up speed and tackle them again.
+You need to tackle the sons of bitches…roll backward on occasion because they are too steep…then pick up speed and tackle them again.

 The great thing about Boss Fights, though…is that you will do some SERIOUS fist pumping after you win!!